About Charla Yearwood, LCSW

 Clients describe me as steady, honest, and deeply invested.
 I’m not an “easy” therapist.
 I’ll challenge you to see yourself clearly and hold you accountable to the life you say you want.
 But I’ll do it with empathy, humor, and respect.

-Our work together isn’t about striving for perfection; it’s about learning how to live in alignment with your values, your body, and your peace.
+Our work together isn’t about striving for perfection; it’s out learning how to live in alignment with your values, your body, and your peace.

 If you visit the office, you’ll likely meet Owen, my family’s miniature poodle.